 To mitigate the bottleneck, we leveraged the flexibility of dbt and created a top-level ‘sources’ directory to represent each raw source with its own source-formatted YAML file.
 This way, data scientists can parse only the source documentation that’s relevant for them and contribute to the

 sources.yml file without stepping on each other’s toes.

 Base models are one-to-one interfaces to raw sources.

-The Base layer serves to protect users from breaking changes in raw sources.
-Raw external sources are by definition out of the control of Seamster and can introduce breaking changes for any number of reasons at any point in time.
-If and when this happens, you only need to apply the fix to the Base model representing the raw source, as opposed to every individual downstream model that depends on the raw source.
+The base layer serves to protect users from breaking changes in raw sources.
+Raw external sources are by definition out of the control of Seamster and can introduce breaking changes for any number of reasons, at any point in time.
+If and when this happens, users only need to apply the fix to the base model representing the raw source, as opposed to every individual downstream model that depends on the raw source.

 Model Ownership for Teams

 We knew that the tooling improvements of Seamster would only be one part of a greater data platform at Shopify.
 We wanted to make sure we’re providing mechanisms to support good dimensional modelling practices and support data discovery.

 In dbt, a model is simply a .sql file.
 We’ve extended this definition in Seamster to define a model as a directory consisting of four files: